 If you want to taste Greek cured meats, go to a local Greek or Mediterranean deli (or online) and ask for:

-It is easier to find it.
-Huge varieties so I would suggest to ask for “horiatiko loukaniko” (probably labeled like “village Greek sausage” or “traditional Greek sausage”).
+Greek sausage (loukaniko): It is easier to find it.
+Huge varieties so I would suggest asking for “horiatiko loukaniko” (probably labeled like “village Greek sausage” or “traditional Greek sausage”).
 My most favorite of all is the leek-orange combo.
 Unique.
 Highly recommended.
 To die for.

-My love for Cretan food (and, pretty much, everything about Crete) is well-known (check out my traditional Cretan recipes like this Cretan style pancakes, this pumpkin appetizer, this pumpkin stew, and this salad).
+Apaki: My love for Cretan food (and, pretty much, everything about Crete) is well-known (check out my traditional Cretan recipes like this Cretan style pancakes, this pumpkin appetizer, this pumpkin stew, and this barley rusk salad).

 That being said, apaki is coming for Crete and it is an amazing product.
 It has a smoky, savory, and slightly tangy taste.
 It is made from smoked pork, often pork tenderloin, and marinated in a mixture of wine, vinegar, and herbs before being smoked and air-dried.

-A special cured meat from Mani, Peloponnese.
+Syglino: A special cured meat from Mani, Peloponnese.
 Pork meat is smoked with aromatic herbs over firewood and then boiled in pots with wine, spices, and oranges.
 The meat is preserved in clay pots using extra virgin olive oil or ‘glina’ (pork fat) for preserving it.
-By far, my favorite cured meat for a frittata.
+Exceptional cured meat for a frittata.

-It is cured pork seasoned with a wide variety of herbs and spices.
-This product is coming from the Cyclades islands.
+Louza: It is cured pork seasoned with a wide variety of herbs and spices.
+This product comes from the Cyclades islands.
 Almost every island produces its own “louza” version but the most popular are from Myconos and Tenos.
-Don’t make me choose.
 I assure you that they are all exquisite.

-Yeap.
-Greek prosciutto from Evritania area (mainland Greece).
+Greek prosciutto: Yeap, there is Greek prosciutto and comes from Evritania area (mainland Greece).
 Another unique product.
 Do you want to see if it is better than the Italian?
 Well, it is deliciously different.
 Here is your answer.

-The first is a salami and the second one is a kind of prosciutto.
+Corfu's salado and noumboulo: The first is salami and the second is a kind of prosciutto.
 Both products are made on the island of Corfu.
 Ask for them.
 Maybe you are lucky to find them in a well-stocked Greek deli.
 You never know.

-Following the seasons and their fresh products, here are some veggie-combo ideas.
+Following the seasons and their fresh products, here are some veggie-combo ideas for your frittatas.
 Combine them with special cured meat and the cheese of your preference.

 Winter veggie combos